flyteorg/flytesnacks/docs/index.md

 For a full list of feature, see the [Flyte features page](https://flyte.org/features).

-[TK - decide where to put link to hosted sandbox https://sandbox.union.ai/]

 ## Basic Flyte components

-Flyte is made up of a User Plane, Control Plane, and Data Plane.
+Flyte is made up of a user plane, control plane, and data plane.
-* The **User Plane** consists of FlyteKit, the FlyteConsole, and Flytectl, which assist in interacting with the core Flyte API.
-Tasks, workflows, and launch plans are part of the User Plane.
+* The **user plane** contains the elements you need to develop the code that will implement your application's directed acyclic graph (DAG).
+These elements are FlyteKit, the FlyteConsole, and Flytectl.
+Data scientists and machine learning engineers primarily work in the user plane.
-* The **Control Plane** implements the core Flyte API and serves all client requests coming from the User Plane.
-The Control Plane stores information such as current and past running workflows, and provides that information upon request.
-It also accepts requests to execute workflows, but offloads the work to the Data Plane.
+* The **control plane** is part of the Flyte backend that is configured by platform engineers or others tasked with setting up computing infrastructure.
+It consists of FlyteAdmin, which serves as the main Flyte API to process requests from clients in the user plane.
+The control plane sends workflow execution requests to the data plane for execution, and stores information such as current and past running workflows, and provides that information upon request.
-* The **Data Plane** accepts workflow requests from the Control Plane and guides the workflow to completion, launching tasks on a cluster of machines as necessary based on the workflow graph.
-The Data Plane sends status events back to the Control Plane so that information can be stored and surfaced to end users.
+* The **data plane** is another part of the Flyte backend that contains FlytePropeller, the core engine of Flyte that executes workflows.
+FlytePropeller is designed as a [Kubernetes Controller](https://kubernetes.io/docs/concepts/architecture/controller/).
+The data plane sends status events back to the control plane so that information can be stored and surfaced to end users.

 ## Next steps

-* To quickly create and run a Flyte workflow, follow the {ref}`Quickstart guide <getting_started_quickstart_guide>`, then read {ref}`"Getting started with workflow development" <getting_started_with_workflow_development>`.
+* To quickly try out Flyte on your machine, follow the {ref}`Quickstart guide <getting_started_quickstart_guide>`, then read {ref}`"Getting started with workflow development" <getting_started_with_workflow_development>`.
-* To create a Flyte Project with lightweight directory structure and configuration files, go to {ref}`"Getting started with workflow development" <getting_started_with_workflow_development>`.
+* To create a Flyte project that can be used to package workflow code for deployment to a Flyte cluster, see {ref}`"Getting started with workflow development" <getting_started_with_workflow_development>`.
+* To set up a Flyte cluster, see the [Deployment documentation](https://docs.flyte.org/en/latest/deployment/index.html).

 ```{toctree}
 :maxdepth: -1